MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 - Comparator circuit
   ![image](https://github.com/user-attachments/assets/07a713c0-c2f5-472e-a3d5-4130ecb68ec6)

 Pre amplifier stage :
 - it is like differential amplifier , Amplifies the small input differential voltage (difference between Vin+ and Vin-) before passing it to the next stage.
 - It improves offset and noise performance by amplifying the signal above noise floor and internal offsets.
 - Reduces kickback noise from the latch(Judgment) stage from feeding back to the input source and Provides isolation between the latch and sensitive analog input.

 Latch(Judgment) stage :
 - Acts as a high-gain, positive-feedback decision circuit — provides fast, digital-like decision.
-  - Converts the analog signal to a sharp digital output (not in full swing).
+- Converts the analog signal to a sharp digital output (non full swing).

 Output(buffer stage) :
 - Provides drive strength to interface with the next stage.
 - Prevents loading effects on the latch, ensuring it operates fast

 - Proposed circuit